ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/text-analysis.md

 ## Project Goals

-This engineering effort invites you to investigate how to use various discrete structures, such as the dictionary and the set, to analyze all of the text in a file.
+This engineering effort invites you to investigate how to use various discrete structures, such as the list and the set, to analyze all of the text in a file.
 This means that your program, called `textanalysis`, must complete tasks like (i) inputting a text file and storing its contents in a string, (ii) extracting the paragraphs from the text file, and (iii) extracting the words in